PiggsBoson/qaoaoqs_v1/README.md

 # Error Mitigation with Bipartite Hamiltonian Switching Control
 This package is for simulating the control of qubits coupled to coherent and dissapative noise using a Hamiltonian switching ansatz inspired by the quantum approximate optimization algorithm (QAOA).

-This fork is only for secondary optimization with GRAPE.
+This branch is only for secondary optimization with GRAPE.
 As the version of qutip used requires a numpy version that is not compatible with TensorFolow1, which is used for the policy gradient part.
 The modified qutip for the use of this work is in https://github.com/PiggsBoson/qutip

 To setup,
 ```